cosmos72/stmx/README.md

 Transactional memory gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.

-### Latest news, 1st July 2013
+### Latest news, 27th July 2013

-Support for hardware transactions is being added to STMX.
-It used Restricted Memory Transactions (RTM) available on the following Intel x86-64 processors released in June 2013:
+STMX now supports hardware transactions.
+It uses Transactional Synchronization Extensions (TSX) available on the following Intel x86-64 processors released in June 2013:
 * Intel Core i5 4570
 * Intel Core i5 4670
 * Intel Core i7 4770

-The current implementation is still experimental, unoptimized, and disabled by default.
-It can be enabled by uncommenting the relevant flag in `stmx/lang/features-detect.lisp`.
+To actually use hardware transactions with STMX, you will need:
+* one of the above CPUs
+* a 64-bit unix-like OS (currently tested on Debian GNU/Linux x86_64)
+* a 64-bit installation of Steel Back Common Lisp (SBCL) version 1.0.55 or later (currently tested on SBCL for x86-64, version 1.1.9)
+  Note: x86-64 is often named AMD64 - they are the same thing
+* the latest STMX version - download it from [GitHub](https://github.com/cosmos72/stmx) as described in **Installation and loading** below

+The current hardware transactions implementation is still young and not very optimized, yet it can accelerate short transactions up to 3-4 times while seamlessly falling back on software transactions when the hardware limits are exceeded.
+Experiments with hand-optimized code (not yet included in STMX) show that the maximum possible performance increase is 7-8 times.

-To have a taste of hardware transactions, STMX includes [SB-TRANSACTION](sb-transaction), a standalone library that does **not** depend on STMX and provides hardware-only memory transactions on CPUs from the list above.
+STMX also includes [SB-TRANSACTION](sb-transaction), a standalone library that does **not** depend on STMX and provides hardware-only memory transactions on CPUs from the list above.
+It is a low-level library providing raw access to the new CPU instructions for hardware transactions.
-Its performance is **much** higher than STMX and even higher than hand-optimized compare-and-swap fine grained locking code (see benchmark results in [doc/benchmark.md](doc/benchmark.md)).
+Its performance reaches the theoretical peak supported by the underlying CPU, and it is obviously faster than STMX - it is usually even faster than hand-optimized compare-and-swap fine grained locking code (see benchmark results in [doc/benchmark.md](doc/benchmark.md)).
 The reason is that it avoids the overhead and the software compatibility requirements of STMX, providing only the raw features - and the limitations - of the underlying CPU.
 At the moment, SB-TRANSACTION only works on SBCL running in native 64-bit mode on a CPU with hardware transaction support (see the list above).

-The objective is to integrate SB-TRANSACTION with STMX in order to take advantage of hardware transactions when available, while falling back on software transactions in the following cases:
-- CPU not supporting hardware transactions
-- transactions exceed hardware limits
-- transactions use features not supported by the hardware (ORELSE, RETRY, allocating memory, input/output, system calls...)

 General documentation
 ---------------------